SamCHogg/Tron/README.md

 This has only been uploaded as a reference and for playing with.
 There is no guarentee this works.

-This should **not** be submitted as your own work.
-Doing so is plagarism and would risk being suspended from your course.
+This should **not** be submitted as your own work for university coursework.